ringcentral/ringcentral-api-docs/docs/video/client-sdk/quick-start.md

 # RingCentral Video Client SDK Quick Start

+!!! warning "The RingCentral Video REST API and Video SDKs are in beta"

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system, developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and video.

 In this Quick Start, we are going to help you create your first application powered by a RingCentral Video Client SDK in just a few minutes.
 Let's get started.